mri4all/.github/profile/README.md

 ## JMRI Paper

-A review paper with background information on the event and technical scanner details has been published in the Journal of Magnetic Resonance Imaging:
+An overview paper with background information on the event and technical scanner details has been published in the Journal of Magnetic Resonance Imaging:

 https://doi.org/10.1002/jmri.29771